Muted U.S. inflation supports more Fed easing

 Last month, inflation was held down by a 0.3 percent drop in energy prices, which offset a 0.1 percent gain in food prices.

-A drought ravaging much of the country could lift food prices in the coming months, but the impact on inflation should be modest since food accounts for only 14.2 percent of the CPI.
+A drought ravaging much of the country could lift food prices in the coming months, but the impact on inflation should be modest since food accounts for only about 14 percent of the CPI.

-(Additional reporting by Alister Bull, editing by Neil Stempleman and Chizu Nomiyama)
+(Additional reporting by Alister Bull; Editing by Neil Stempleman and Tim Ahmann)